 hesitate to get in touch with us in case you need further information

-or any assistance.
+and any assistance.

 Please visit the IWC ship strike website to find out more at: